-GOALS OF THE SERVICE
+GOALS OF THE SERVICE WE AIM TO:

-WE AIM TO:
+- Provide a home-like environment where children feel welcomed, safe, secure and supported. - Provide quality care and supervision at all times - Have enjoyable and fun activities, allowing for choice and the opportunity for learning and discovery - Encourage children in developing caring relationships through respect for themselves and others. - Provide a program that is inclusive and values and respects each child's uniqueness and caters for all children's needs - Educators show respect for each other, the families and children. - Develop children's awareness of and promote a supportive attitude towards the environment. - Develop children's awareness of the local community and invite others to share in the program - Provide a program that promotes good communication with families and encourages their input and support - Incorporate the National Quality Standards and the My Time Our Place Learning framework into a daily practices. - Be committed to further developing the knowledge and skills through in service and training

-- Provide a home-like environment where children feel welcomed, safe, secure and supported. - Provide quality care and supervision at all times - Have enjoyable and fun activities, allowing for choice and the opportunity for learning and discovery - Encourage children in developing caring relationships through respect for themselves and others. - Provide a program that is inclusive and values and respects each child's uniqueness and caters for all children's needs - Educators show respect to each other, the families and children. - Develop children's awareness of the environment and promote an attitude of support for it. - Develop children's awareness of the local community and invite others to share in the program - Provide a program that promotes good communication with families and encourages their input and support - Incorporate the National Quality Standards and the My Time Our Place Learning framework into a daily practices. - Be committed to further developing the knowledge and skills through in service and training - Implement policies and procedures - Commit to a culture of continuous improvement
+- Implement policies and procedures - Commit to a culture of continuous improvement